imwatsi/hive-attention-tokens/docs/whitepaper.md

 ## Chain

-The HAT chain uses the Delegated Proof of Stake algorithm (and other layers still in development) for consensus, with the native HAT token utilized as a governance token.
+The HAT sidechain uses the Delegated Proof of Stake algorithm (and other layers still in development) for consensus, with the native HAT token utilized as a governance token.

-- Block time: 1 second
+- Block time: 3 seconds
 - Consensus algorithm: Delegated Proof of Stake
 - Native Token: HAT